 What decreases lung capacity?

 Age may decrease lung capacity.
-Additionally, obstructive lung diseases like chronic obstructive pulmonary disease (COPD) and obesity are some causes of reduced lung capacity (1).
+Additionally, obstructive lung diseases like chronic obstructive pulmonary disease (COPD) and obesity are some causes of reduced lung capacity (1) and faulty pulmonary function.

 What does 50% lung capacity mean?

 Since 80%-120% is usually considered the standard lung capacity, anything outside this range may be regarded as an obstructive or restrictive lung condition.
 Therefore, 50% lung capacity may not be healthy.

 The 4-7-8 breathing technique is a breathing pattern that may help reduce anxiety and improve quality of life (2).
 Anecdotal evidence suggests that it may even help increase lung capacity.
 For this technique, breathe in for four seconds.
 Then, hold your breath for seven seconds, followed by slowly breathing out for eight seconds.

 Can poor posture or incorrect breathing techniques contribute to poor lung capacity?